Towards Browser Controls to Protect Cookies from Malicious Extensions

-From our analysis, we find that widespread extensions with a combined user base in the order of hundreds of millions can access every cookie in the user's browser.
-When compromised (or malicious), these extensions pose a significant threat to cookies and session security.
+Our analysis shows that widespread extensions can access users' cookies.
+Similarly, these extensions have a combined user base in the order of hundreds of millions.
+Thus if compromised (or malicious), these extensions pose a significant threat to cookies and session security.